AHSPC/mpu9250/README.md

 ---

-`test.py` is a simple test program to show current telemetry data from the sensor
+`test.py` is a test program to show current telemetry data from the sensor

 `simple_test.py` is a simpler test program